ballena-io/ballena-docs/tokenomics.md

 No more supply is possible, minter account was removed form smartcontract and is not possible to set a new one.
 Transactions: 0x2305423942390582058092 and 0x2305423942390582058092

-## Details:

-**Fixed Supply Tokenomics:** All tokens are minted and will be freely distributed.
-No more minting possible.

-**Utility:** Fees from ecosystem will go to token holders.
-From our Yield Optimizer, 3% of user gains will be used to buy BALLE and get it back to token holders.

-**Percentage Breakdown:**

-* 60% will go to platform users
-* 33.3% will go as an extra reward for holders
-* 6.8% are dedicated to the dev team to ensure sustainable and rapid innovation and for promotion actions

-## How distribution works

-All distribution mecanisms are already implemented in our smartcontracts.
-Only a multiplier can be changed because we will need to adjust it so we can adjust rewards rate for certain pools.
-All info will be clearly stated on the user interface anyways.

-### Platform users distribution

-This distribution will go over the first year of our platform and will give 24,000 BALLE to all users of our products.

-### BALLE holders distribution

-This distribution will go will give 13,300 BALLE to governance stakers as an extra reward that complements \(with a multiplier\) the rewards for token holders, for example, 3% performance fee from our Yield Optimizer.